-- Evidence of successful academic study at level 6 or equivalent. - Experience of working in a health setting, the roles undertaken and the level of decision making undertaken - Awareness of the demands of studying at postgraduate level

-- Interest and motivation for successful study on the course - Support from employer to undertake course
+- Evidence of successful academic study at level 6 or equivalent. - Experience of working in a health setting, the roles undertaken and the level of decision making undertaken - Awareness of the demands of studying at postgraduate level - Interest and motivation for successful study on the course - Support from employer to undertake course

-The Independent and Supplementary Prescribing module (MACP4007) has specific entry criteria, as it is associated with an award from a regulatory body (NMC and HCPC).
-Applicants for the MSc, wishing to undertake this optional module must also complete a separate regional prescribing application form, prior to acceptance for the MSc.
+\The Independent and Supplementary Prescribing modules (MACP4007 or MACP4015) have specific entry criteria, as they are associated with an award from a regulatory body (GPhC, NMC and HCPC).
+The entry criteria and admissions process are fully detailed in the Independent and Supplementary Prescribing (V300) Programme Specification Applicants for the MSc, wishing to undertake one of these optional modules must also complete a separate regional prescribing application form, prior to acceptance for the MSc.